jindrichmynarz/dissertation/parts/extraction.md

 Doing so simplified the subsequent transformations, since they did not have to cater for the option of empty elements.

 We developed an XSL stylesheet to extract the source XML data to RDF/XML [@Gandon2014].
-The stylesheet maps the schema of the source data onto the target schema ([@sec:concrete-data-model]).
+The stylesheet maps the schema of the source data onto the target schema described in the [@sec:concrete-data-model].
 During the extraction we validated the syntax of registered identification numbers, CPV codes, and literals typed with `xsd:date`.
-If possible, we established links in the extracted data via concatenating unambiguous identifiers to namespace IRIs.
+If possible, we established links in the extracted data by concatenating unambiguous identifiers to namespace IRIs.
-However, the majority of linking was offloaded to a dedicated phase in the ETL process ([@sec:linking]), since it typically required queries over the complete dataset.
+However, the majority of linking was offloaded to a dedicated phase in the ETL process, covered in the [@sec:linking], since it typically required queries over the complete dataset.
 A trade-off we had to make due to our choice of an RDF store was to use plain literals in place of literals typed with `xsd:duration`, since Virtuoso^[<https://virtuoso.openlinksw.com>] does not yet support this data type.
 We used LinkedPipes-ETL (LP-ETL) [@Klimek2016] to automate the extraction.
 LP-ETL provided us with a way to automate downloading and transforming the source data in a data processing pipeline.
-Syntax of the extracted output was validated via Apache Jena's *riot*^[<https://jena.apache.org/documentation/io>] to avoid common problems in RDF/XML, such as incorrect striping [@Brickley2002].
+The syntax of the extracted output was validated via Apache Jena's *riot*^[<https://jena.apache.org/documentation/io>] to avoid common problems in RDF/XML, such as incorrect striping [@Brickley2002].

 The selected dataset spans Czech public contracts from June 1, 2006 to January 18, 2017.
 This selection amounts to 1.6 GB of raw data in XML and corresponds to 20.5 million extracted RDF triples.
 The dataset contains 186 965 public contracts.

-To aid visual validation of the extracted data, we developed *sparql-to-graphviz*^[<https://github.com/jindrichmynarz/sparql-to-graphviz>] that produces a class diagram representing the empirical schema of the data it is provided with.
+To aid the visual validation of the extracted data, we developed *sparql-to-graphviz*^[<https://github.com/jindrichmynarz/sparql-to-graphviz>] that produces a class diagram representing the empirical schema of the data it is provided with.
-This tool generates a description of the dataset's class diagram in the DOT language, which can be rendered to images via Graphviz,^[<http://www.graphviz.org>] an established visualization software for graph structures.
+It generates a description of the dataset's class diagram in the DOT language, which can be rendered to images via Graphviz,^[<http://www.graphviz.org>] an established visualization software for graph structures.
-The dataset's summary in the diagram contains classes instantiated in the dataset, along with their datatype properties and object properties interconnecting the classes.
+The dataset's summary in the diagram, shown in the [@fig:vvz], contains the classes instantiated in the dataset, along with their datatype properties and object properties interconnecting the classes.
-Each property is provided with the most common range, such as `xsd:date` for a datatype property or `schema:Organization` for an object property, and its minimum and maximum cardinality.
+Each property is provided with its most common range, such as `xsd:date` for a datatype property or `schema:Organization` for an object property, and its minimum and maximum cardinality.
-The cardinality ranges may signalize errors in data transformation, such as insufficient data fusion when the maximum cardinality surpasses an expected value.
+As mentioned before, the cardinality ranges may signalize errors in the data transformation, such as insufficient data fusion when the maximum cardinality surpasses an expected value.

 <!--
 - Data validation is typically mentioned as an intrinsic part of extraction.
 However, it is also found in the transformation step.